elaraproject/elara-handbook/book/ecosystem/covenant.md

 # Covenant of Project Elära

-We, the members of the Project Elära community, Recognizing the inviolable dignity of all peoples, Affirming the equal rights of peoples of all ages, of all backgrounds, in all their similarities and differences, Envisioning a community whose highest duty is to respect, support, and provide for its members, Hereby declare, solemnly affirm, and proclaim this **Convenant of Project Elära**.
+We, the members of the Project Elära community,

+Recognizing the inviolable dignity of all peoples,

+Affirming the equal rights of peoples of all ages, of all backgrounds, in all their similarities and differences,

+Envisioning a community whose highest duty is to respect, support, and provide for its people,

+Hereby declare, solemnly affirm, and proclaim this **Convenant of Project Elära**.

 ## Section 1: Fundamental Rights